mkbrechtel/patterns/docs/development/design/ddd-reference.md

 ### Modules

-Everyone uses modules, but few treat them as a ful -­‐fledged part of the model.
+Everyone uses modules, but few treat them as a ful -fledged part of the model.
 Code gets broken down into all sorts of categories, from aspects of the technical architecture to developers’ work assignments.
 Even developers who refactor a lot tend to content themselves with modules conceived early in the project.

 Explanations of coupling and cohesion tend to make them sound like technical metrics, to be judged mechanically based on the distributions of associations and interactions.
 Yet *it isn’t* *just code being divided into modules, but also concepts*.
 There is a limit to how many things a person can think about at once \(hence low coupling\).
 Incoherent fragments of ideas are as hard to understand as an undifferentiated soup of ideas \(hence high cohesion\).